Joe Radinovich: 2018 U.S. House campaign

 On February 15, 2018, Radinovich announced his candidacy for Minnesota's 8th congressional district, following Representative Rick Nolan's announcement he would not seek re-election.
 He won the Democratic primary on August 14, 2018.
 Radinovich was subsequently endorsed by former U.S. President Barack Obama and former Vice Presidents Walter Mondale and Joe Biden.
 Radinovich's campaign was opposed by $7.1 million in negative advertisements from the Congressional Leadership Fund and America First Action Super PACs.

-Radinovich faced former St. Louis County Commissioner Pete Stauber in the November 2018 midterm election, losing to Stauber by a margin of 50.7% to 45.2%.
+Radinovich faced St. Louis County Commissioner Pete Stauber in the November 2018 midterm election, losing to Stauber by a margin of 50.7% to 45.2%.